Colin Tudge asks why it matters and what we can do

 Then there’s the word “redundancy”.
 It implies duplication of effort, which businesses of all kinds seek to avoid.
 Labour in particular is stripped to the bone.
 Factories and supermarkets seek to operate on a “just in time” basis – goods delivered in exact amounts precisely when they are needed so that there is no need for storage space.
 Redundancy in any form is deemed to be “inefficient”.

 But wild ecosystems to an enormous extent depend on what business calls redundancy.
 Thus Britain’s flowering plants are pollinated not exclusively by honeybees but also by a host of bumblebees and solitary bees (more than 200 species) and flies and beetles.
 This presumably is why our wildflowers and crops have not suffered as much from the recent slaughter of honeybees as many feared.
 A management consultant would surely have advised the gods of nature that since the solitary bees and flies and all the rest were largely duplicating each other’s efforts they were therefore largely redundant and therefore bad.
 But the resilience of nature with all its uncertainties depends largely on duplication, which means on apparent redundancy.
-Indeed, as Oxford biologist Tom Curtis points out, when efficiency is conceived as the lack of redundancy, efficiency and redundancy are inversely related.
+Indeed, as Oxford biologist Tom Curtis points out, when efficiency is conceived as the lack of redundancy, efficiency and resilience are inversely related.

 On the face of things, too, we might expect very diverse landscapes to be more stable than simpler ones, but again the matter is far from straightforward.
 True, ancient landscapes, undisturbed for many years, tend to be far more diverse than those that from time to time are wiped clean by ice or tsunamis or whatever.
 But tropical forests and savannahs which are rich in species are also very dynamic, with huge fluctuations over time.
 Many of their resident species are specialists and rapidly disappear if conditions move outside their comfort zone.
 The more species there are, the more they interact with each other, leading to complex interdependencies – so if any one disappears, a whole lot more are liable to go with it.
 None of this is what we normally mean by “stability”.
 Then again, very disturbed landscapes, like suburbs, may be very rich in species – though only because they represent the meeting point of different kinds of habitats, and so harbour many different ecotypes.
 It turns out, too, that some of the most stable ecosystems of all have very few species, like the great peat bogs of sphagnum moss that cover a million square kilometres of Siberia, or populations of clams on the sea-bed, which the fossil record tells us have not changed appreciably for tens or hundreds of millions of years.
 We need not assume, either, that very diverse landscapes are more resilient than simpler ones.
 Complex ecosystems that lose a lot of species in some catastrophe may well become complex again when normal conditions are resumed – but second time round they are likely to contain a different suite of species.